LeeTeng2001/metal-cpp-cmake/README.md

-# Learning Metal with metal-cpp
+# Learning Metal with metal-cpp (cmake version)

 Learn Metal using **metal-cpp**.
 This is a CMake port of the original XCode C++ project created by the Apple GPU team.
 If you want to use metal-cpp in your own project, copy `metal-cmake` directory to your project and add that folder as subdirectory via `add_subdirectory(metal-cmake)`.
-Finally, link the library with your target executable with the following command `target_link_libraries(${project-name} METAL_CPP)`
+Finally, link the library with your target executable with the following command `target_link_libraries(${project-name} METAL_CPP)`.

+This project contains examples integrated with CMake build system.
+Every project example inside `src/learn-metal` is defined as a build target.
+Feel free to explore metal with cpp!

 ## Overview